Apply to the Program

 Applicants for the M.A. program must have completed the equivalent of a bachelor’s degree with a major in history or a related discipline before beginning graduate study.
 Students without a background in history are advised to take courses on a non-degree basis before applying.

 You must have completed an M.A. in history or a related discipline.
-Students interested in our Ph.D. program who do have not yet entered or completed a master's degree should apply to our M.A. program.
+Students interested in our Ph.D. program who have not yet completed (or who are not in the process of completing) a master's degree should apply to our M.A. program.

 Statement of Purpose

-Include a statement of purpose (2-5 pages) describing your goals and objectives for pursuing this graduate degree, including career objectives.
-Indicate the field of study, specific topics, and/or theoretical approaches and faculty members with whom you'd like to work.
+Include a statement of purpose (2-5 pages) describing your goals and objectives for pursuing this graduate degree, including career plans.
+Indicate the field of study, specific topics and/or theoretical approaches, and faculty members with whom you'd like to work.

 Letters of Recommendation